adaliaramon/helmkit/benchmarks/README.md

 | `helmkit` (parallel loading)        |           1.42 |                  0.00030 |             3305.63 |

 `helmkit` outperforms `pyPept` by approximately 188× when loading the monomer library once per session.
-When forced to reload the library for every peptide (needs disabling memoization in the source code), `helmkit` is still about 3× faster.
+When forced to reload the library for every peptide, `helmkit` is still about 3× faster.
 If we use parallelized loading in `helmkit`, we achieve an additional 2.5× speedup, resulting in a total speedup of approximately 477× over `pyPept`.

 ## Environment